 But, nooo she takes a big breath and launches into phase two of her assault – her children’s G.T. aptitude scores and how they relate in correlation to their I.Q test.
 I don’t want to be mean to people.
 Every day I try to be a nice person.
 Okay, not ever day, but most days.
 Well, let’s say most days I try to begin my day being nice.
 Emphasis on try.

-“Oh my,” I say.
+“Oh my,” I blurt out.
 “I don’t want to alarm you but I work with a consortium that is doing long-term research on gifted children and their transition into adulthood and the findings have been rather surprising.”

 “What, what do you mean?” she gasps and leans over her lawn chaise to hear me better.